Estimates for short character sums evaluated at homogeneous polynomials: Energy estimates: proof of Theorem

-so it remains to estimate $E'(\Hbf,\Hbf)$.
+Estimating $E'(\Hbf,\Hbf)$ is more involved.
 A priori, we can apply Proposition \ref{prop:keyestimates1} with $K=H$, but to achieve a nontrivial bound, it is crucial that we apply it when $K<H$.
 To introduce such a term, we apply results from the geometry of numbers, as prepared in \S \ref{sec:lattices}.
 For each $\zbf=(z_1,...,z_s)$ with $z_i\in \bF_{p^{n_i}}\setminus\{0\}$, define the lattice

 Then, by rewriting the energy as we have done in \eqref{eqn:rewrite_E'},